bifeng/nlp_paper_colletion/Few Short Learning Summary.md

 ### Motivation

 For learn **invariant/general representation** from few dataset, we should bring in any extra supervised information or exploit prior knowledge from other tasks or domain ...

+### Application

++ computer vision applications

+  character recognition (benchmarks dataset-Ominiglot), image classification (benchmarks dataset-miniImageNet)

+  more computer vision applications can be explored, such as image retrieval [117], object tracking [13], gesture recognition [86], image captioning and visual question answering [26] and video event detection [135].

+  For example, how to transfer information from the coarse image classification task of animals to the fine-grained image classification task of dogs.
+The discrepancy cannot be well handled so far.

++ natural language processing

+  examples include few-shot translation [52] and. language modeling [125].

++ recommendation

+  cold-start item recommendation has been considered in [124].

++ medical applications

+  few-shot drug discovery is attempted in drug discovery [3].

++ robotics and game playing

+  robotics and game playing by reinforcement learning [111] from limited experience in new environment starts to draw attention [28, 32, 77].
+Existing application includes one-shot imitation [28], multi-armed bandits [28], visual navigation [28], continuous control in locomotion [32].
+Recently, [2, 82] further considers these applications in dynamic environment.